AndAlso/OrElse in VBA

 ' Do something else'

-operator doesn't give us the desired lazy evaluation behavior.
+End IfIn the code snippet above, using the And operator doesn't give us the desired lazy evaluation behavior.
 Instead, both conditions are always evaluated, which could potentially lead to errors or unexpected results. 😓

 Introducing AndAlso and OrElse! 🌟

-operators in VBA.
+To overcome this limitation, we can make use of the AndAlso and OrElse operators in VBA.
 These operators provide the desired lazy evaluation behavior, allowing us to exit the condition evaluation as soon as one condition fails or succeeds, respectively.

-Here's an improved version of the previous code using AndAlso
+Here's an improved version of the previous code using AndAlso:

 If Not myObject Is Nothing AndAlso myObject.test() Then